nghin/vacsf.org.mm/src/_posts/articles/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 #### Jamieson-Fausset-Brown

 > The apostle is not satisfied with assuring them that they are under no obligations to the flesh, to hearken to its suggestions, without reminding them where it will end if they do; and he uses the word "mortify" (put to death) as a kind of play upon the word "die" just before.
-"If ye do not <u>kill sin</u>, it will kill you."</p>
+"If ye do not <u>kill sin</u>, it will kill you."

 My thought: can you really kill sin?
 The only one who can kill sin is Christ.
 Jesus taught us that though a person may resist committing a physical act of adultery, he cannot rid his heart of lustful thoughts (Matthew 5:28).
 What kills you is not the act, its your fallen nature.
 Can you kill your fallen nature?